marcglasberg/asyncredux.com/react/advanced-actions/action-subclassing.md

 dispatch(SelectItem(newItem));
 ```

-Since all actions extend `ReduxAction<AppState>`, you may use object-oriented principles to
+Since all actions extend `ReduxAction<State>`, you may use object-oriented principles to
 reduce boilerplate.
 Start by creating an **abstract** base action class to allow easier access
 to the sub-states of your store.